christoph-phillips/blog/content/blog/exercise-and-mental-health.md

     better.
 For those that suffer from anxiety, aerobic exercise offers a pathway where we can learn to better control our autonomic nervous system and not be a slave to the fight or flight mechanism.

+  ## Stress and Inflammation: Removing Toxins and Protecting the Brain

+    Those with depression have a consistent level of low grade chronic inflammation.
+There is a clear link between the production of stress hormones, common in mental health conditions, and inflammation.

+    When we are not stressed and suffering from chronic inflammation, we are able to use a compound called **tryptophan** and convert it into **serotonin**.
+    This is essential for regulating mood and cognition.

+    This is not what happens with those suffering from mental health conditions and inflammation.
+Instead, **tryptophan** converts into a substance called kynurenine and **quinolinic acid**, which is actually a neurotoxin.
+It causes the death and disease of brain cells and the normal functioning of the brain.

+    Aerobic exercise prevents the production of **quinolinic acid** and instead creates an enzyme that converts tryptophan to **kynurenic acid**.
+This is actually neuroprotective and supports the brain's normal functioning.

+  ![Excellent diagram from  foundmyfitness.com illustrating how exercise changes tryptophan metabolism](/assets/kynurenine-metabolism-exercise.png "Excellent diagram from  foundmyfitness.com illustrating how exercise changes tryptophan metabolism")

+    Running changes the way our body metabolises tryptophan.
+It prevents the production of toxins in the brain, and swaps it over for a substance which is protective.

+  ## Brain Health: Creating New Connections and Remodelling the Brain

+    Chronic inflammation is bad for the brain.
+It prevents the production of serotonin, but with exercise we can mitigate some of the effects.

+    Exercise produces short term acute inflammation which is different from this chronic inflammation.
+It actively supports the growth of new cells in the brain.

+    When we exercise, our muscles create **myokines**.
+These stimulate brain cells to produce molecules that support the healthy condition and production of more neutrons in the brain and are beneficial for the central nervous system.
+These are called neurotrophic factors.
+One example is BDNF (Brain Derived Neurotrophic Factor) that is produced through exercise.
+Those under high stress and those with clinical depression have less of this.
+Exercise can make up for that shortfall.

+    Creating new neutrons in the brain literally allows us the space to think differently.
+It opens up new avenues for self reflection and joins things together in ways we weren’t able to previously.

+    Suffering from mental health conditions can often feel like being stuck in a rut.
+You can’t escape negative thought patterns or the enduring mental and physical fatigue.

+    By creating substances like BDNF through exercise we can support psychological recovery and resilience.

   ## Sleep: Restructuring The Circadian Rhythm